LLM Agents for Automated Dependency Upgrades: Methodology

 \section{Methodology}

-Our approach (depicted in Fig. \ref{fig:architecture}) makes use of a novel change localisation mechanism called Meta-RAG.
-We introduced Meta-RAG as a means for efficient and accurate code editing mechanism for large code bases \cite{tawosi2025meta}.
-Meta-RAG works with condensing the codebase by summarising it into a structured natural language replica.
-This reduces the codebase size in tokens by a large extent (79.9\% for SWE-bench Lite dataset \cite{tawosi2025meta}) which acts as a preprocessing step to help with information retrieval for change localisation in the codebase by reducing number of tokens to perform this task, as well as providing a more coherent large picture of the codebase.
-The main process, which is a customised ALMAS framework \cite{tawosi2025almas}, is following a loop of making changes and resolving issues until the project builds and all tests are passing; the same process is followed by developers to do an upgrade.
+Our approach (depicted in Fig. \ref{fig:architecture}) leverages Meta-RAG, a change localisation mechanism designed for efficient code editing in large codebases by summarising code into structured natural language, reducing token count by nearly 80\% and enabling scalable information retrieval for localisation tasks \cite{tawosi2025meta}.
+This summarisation step provides a concise, coherent overview of the codebase, facilitating downstream editing and upgrades.
+The main workflow is built on a customised ALMAS multi-agent framework, which iteratively applies changes and resolves issues until the project builds and all tests pass, mirroring standard developer upgrade practices \cite{tawosi2025almas}.